mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 The Ideal Case: Haskell and LLMs
 --------------------------------

-Now, my personal opinion and wishful hope is that in an ideal world, Haskell _should_ be to agentic software engineering what Lean is in agentic research
-mathematics: a framework for LLMs to self-construct the scaffolding they need to guide themselves to their correct goal.
+Now, my personal opinion and wishful hope is that Haskell _should_ be to agentic software engineering what Lean is in agentic research mathematics: a framework for LLMs to self-construct the scaffolding they need to guide themselves to their correct goal.

 I don't believe that "correctness at generation-time" is a plausible goal, not today in 2026, and probably not any time soon.
 Motion towards correctness is